Jessica D. Stone

-Jessica D. Stone is an American actress whose roles include Young Brenda Chenowith in the acclaimed HBO series, Six Feet Under, created by Alan Ball, Narra in Star Trek: Enterprise, and the voice of Stanley Griff in the 2001 Playhouse Disney animated series, Stanley.
+Jessica Danielle Stone is an American actress whose roles include Young Brenda Chenowith in the acclaimed HBO series, Six Feet Under, created by Alan Ball, Narra in Star Trek: Enterprise, and the voice of Stanley Griff in the 2001 Playhouse Disney animated series, Stanley.
 She has worked extensively in anime and video games, namely Hellsing Ultimate, providing the voice of Young Walter C. Dornez, as well as Makoto in the Capcom Street Fighter franchise.

 Her work has been further seen in Los Angeles repertory theatre.
 In 2008, she starred as Clarisse McClellan in Ray Bradbury's Pandemonium Theatre Company production of Fahrenheit 451, directed by Alan Neal Hubbs and performed at the Fremont Centre Theatre.
 In 2012, she portrayed Penny Pingleton in the period musical Hairspray at the High Street Arts Center in Moorpark, for which she won Outstanding Featured Performance by the Annual Four Star Theater Alliance Awards in January 2013.
 She was cast as Honey, a major supporting character in the play, Who's Afraid of Virginia Woolf? in the Ojai Art Center 2015 production, where she won her second Four Star Theater Alliance award for Outstanding Featured Performance in January 2016.
 (Note: VC Reporter, 2016.
 "Local theatre celebrated its own at the Four Star Theater Awards held at the High Street Arts Center in Moorpark on January 10.
 The gala event was hosted by the Four Star Theater Alliance, made up of Camarillo Skyway Playhouse, Conejo Players Theatre, Elite Theatre Company, High Street Arts Center, Ojai Art Center Theater (Ojai ACT) and Santa Paula Theater Center. [...]
 Outstanding Featured Performances at Ojai ACT went to Cecil Sutton for Dancing at Lughnasa and Jessica Stone for Who's Afraid of Virginia Woolf.")
 She continues to work in animation and splits her time as an acting coach at the Vibe Performing Arts School, teaching acting, voice over, and musical theatre.